kiskani/kiskani.github.io/_posts/2023-04-30-stock-valuation.markdown

 \textrm{IV} = \sum_{i=1}^{N} \frac{\textrm{FCF}_i}{(1+r)^i} + \frac{\textrm{TV}}{(1+r)^N}
 $$

 Now, the interesting question is how to estimate the terminal value.
 A sound approach to estimate this value is to use the *stable growth model*.
 In this model, we assume that when the comany enters its **mature** phase of operations, its cash flow grows at a constant rate of $g$.
+Imagine that the current Free Cash Flow